Kristian Laake

 Kristian Kristiansen Laake (9 April 1875 – 3 August 1950) was a Norwegian military officer.
-He is best known for having commanded the Norwegian Army in the first days after the German invasion of Norway on 9 April 1940, and for having been replaced because of what was seen by the leading Norwegian politicians as passive leadership.
+He is best known for having commanded the Norwegian Army in the first days after the German invasion of Norway on 9 April 1940, and for being replaced because of what was seen by the leading Norwegian politicians as passive leadership.

 Early life and family

 He was born in Ullensaker as a son of farmers Kristian Gulbrandsen Laake (1835–1875) and Karen Pedersen Taugland (1839–1903).
 His older brother Knut M. Laake, a cavalry officer, became a politician and activist, and Kristian Laake joined the Liberal Party as well.

 On 24 September 1901, Laake married Nes-born farmer's daughter Signe Henaug (28 November 1879 – 8 January 1960).
 The couple had three children, and in 1908 they acquired the farm Stalsberg in Skedsmo, Akershus.
 One of their daughters married entomologist Leif Reinhardt Natvig.

 Military career

 He finished his secondary education in 1894 and graduated from the Norwegian Military Academy in 1897 and the Norwegian Military College in 1900.
 He served in the artillery, and reached the rank of colonel in 1928.
 Laake commanded the 3rd Artillery Regiment in 1928-1929, and then the 1st Artillery Regiment from 1929.
 He spent April–May 1929 with the 2nd Prussian Artillery Regiment in Germany.
 In 1931 he was appointed as the Commanding General of Norway.
 He received the Royal Norwegian Order of St. Olav in 1934, and held the Order of the White Rose of Finland (Grand Cross), the Order of the Sword (Grand Cross) and the Order of the Dannebrog (Knighthood).